K-Factor formula for fire sprinklers and water mist

 This has led to the accepted theorem for flow through a round orifice:

-The formula above is theoretical, and once we take into account the effects of friction, turbulence, and the contraction of the water stream, the formula can be simplified to what we know as the k-factor formula for fire protection systems by reducing its complexity to a single constant "k".
+The formula above is theoretical, and once we account for friction, turbulence, and water-stream contraction, it can be simplified to the k-factor formula for fire protection systems by reducing its complexity to a single constant "k".

 The K factor formula for fire protection

-When we start any hydraulic calculation for water-based fire protection systems such as fire sprinklers and water mist systems, the k-factor formula is the first one we will need to use.
+When we start any hydraulic calculation for water-based fire protection systems, such as fire sprinklers and water mist systems, the k-factor formula is the first one we will need to use.
 As it is so fundamental, all fire protection engineers must understand how it works.
 The formula calculates the discharge flow from the nozzle (fire sprinkler, water mist or deluge nozzle) in its most common form.
-If we are given the head pressure and k-factor, we can also calculate the k-factor or the pressure required with this formula.
+If we are given the head pressure and k-factor, we can also calculate the k-factor or the required pressure using this formula.

 The discharge from a sprinkler head or water mist nozzle can be calculated from the formula below: